UKCloud/documentation/articles/openstack/ostack-faq.md

 ### What firewall services are available?

 UKCloud controls and manages a perimeter firewall on the edge of our Assured cloud platform which securely segregates traffic.

+OpenStack includes the concept of "Security Groups" which can be used to implement firewall filtering on the virtual NIC level.

 You can also use your preferred software firewall and security appliances deployed within your project.